How To Become a Dolphin Trainer

 First, there are some basic qualifications we should get out of the way.

 1. SCUBA Certification.
 Most facilities require this and your state regulations will decide at which age you are eligible to become certified.
 While the certification process will vary, it is not a quick certification.
 There are multiple written portions and multiple diving portions that you must pass.
 The two major SCUBA certification companies are PADI & NAUI.
+You can also read about an aspiring trainer’s journey on getting SCUBA certified, by clicking here!

 2. First Aide/CPR Certification.
 Since you will be spending a lot of your time around water, it is a good idea (and required by most employers) that you be First Aide and CPR certified.
 These certifications are usually pretty easy to get and most cities offer lots of classes on the matter.

-Now, before we move on to the more detailed information on how to become a dolphin trainer we need to talk about your love for dolphins.
+Now, before we move on to more detailed information on how to become a dolphin trainer we need to talk about your love for dolphins.
 You love dolphins, so that’s good.
 You also need to have a love for the other marine animals.
 You may only want to work with dolphins but chances are that you will work with a variety of species during your career.
 This means killer whales, sea lions, and penguins are fair game and you should start accepting that working with them is very likely.
 Now, this shouldn’t be a bad thing!
 In fact, this is a great opportunity and a blessing!
 These other animals are incredibly smart and a joy to work with.
 They also will teach you things that dolphins can’t teach you.
 So be open to all of the amazing creatures of the sea.
 Now, let’s get to it.

 Georgia Aquarium has a short video on their hiring process.
 Take a look!